StudentGiven/BookNotes/MySQL Ch11.md

 The simplest and most common way to scale out is to distribute your data across several servers with **replication** Then use the replicas for read queries.

+## Load Balancing

+Basic idea: to share the workload among a collection of servers.

+Usual way: place a load balancer in front of the servers.
+It then routes incoming connections to the least busy available server.

+Five common goals: scalability, efficiency, availablity, consistency